 - 60. Give guests to a special occasion, like a celebration of life service, wedding or birthday party, a small bag of “Forget Me Not” seeds to plant in honour of your loved one.

 - 61. Stitch your loved one’s name into the tag or seem of your wedding dress.
+Again, this celebration of life idea is about ensuring that your loved one is part of your special day.

 - 62. Write a letter or poem to your loved one.
 Express what he or she meant to you, the difference he or she made to your life, and how much you miss him or her.
 Write on the envelope a date for opening and reading the letter or poem, and keep the letter in a safe place in the meantime.

 - 63. Visit your loved one’s favourite place and leave a rose or favourite flower there, along with a note: “[Deaceased’s name] loved this place and was happiest here.
 May [he/she] rest in peace.”
+It’s a simple celebration of life idea that you can do today.

 - 64. Get an angel’s wings pendent with your loved one’s name engraved on it.